At a glance: Learn how to automatically share data from AppsFlyer to Mixpanel, a product analytics platform.

 Ad Revenue is not supported in the integration with this partner.

-Permissions are not available for Mixpanel.
+Permissions are not available for this partner.

-Integrating with mixpanel when using a login mechanism
+Integrating with Mixpanel when using a login mechanism

-- App has been launched (opened) by the user
+- App has been launched (opened) by the user.

 Mixpanel Android - Combining anonymous and identifiable user data